-The Matanuska-Susitna Borough Central Landfill located at 1201 N. 49th State Street Palmer and all Borough Transfer Stations will be closed on Monday, March 25, 2019, to observe Seward’s Day.
+The Matanuska-Susitna Borough Central Landfill located at 1201 N 49th State Street, Palmer, and all Borough Transfer Stations will be closed on Monday, May 27, 2019 in observance of Memorial Day.

 FREE Composting Classes for Mat-Su Borough Residents will be held in April, May and June 2019.
 Registration is REQUIRED.
 Click on this post for more info!

 The Solid Waste Division is responsible for running the Central Landfill operations and maintenance of all Solid Waste personnel, facilities and equipment.

 The Central Landfill is the only Class I landfill operating in the Borough.
 The Central Landfill began operations at its current site in 1980 with a small unlined disposal area.
 By Resolution 85-35 which was signed on March 19, 1985, the 620 acres commonly referred to as the Borough Central Landfill was officially set aside by the Borough Assembly for future landfill use.
 On August 1, 1989, Resolution 89-182 officially categorized the land set aside for the landfill as "Sanitary Landfill", in accordance with Borough code.

 The Solid Waste Division entered into a management agreement with the Borough Land Management Division to manage a temporary set of trails on the landfill site officially known as the "Crevasse Moraine Trail System".
 These trails are allowed to operate on the landfill proper until such time that the land may become required for landfilling operations.